I Like Big Bows & I Cannot Lie: The Ultimate Spring Porch Statement

 Once the structure was solid, we wrapped the bow with a canvas drop cloth painted pink, smoothing out the edges to create a seamless look.

-painted canvas drop cloth
+Spring Arbor DIY Bow with a painted canvas drop cloth

 The ribbon tails needed a soft yet structured feel, so we glued 14-Gauge Galvanized Steel Wire into the edges of additional canvas strips.
-This allowed us to create flowy, natural-looking ribbon pieces that would hold their shape beautifully.
+This allowed us to create flowing, natural-looking ribbon pieces that would hold their shape beautifully.

-steel wire glued into the edges of the ribbon
+How to make Spring Arbor Bow with steel wire glued into the edges of the ribbon

-steel wire in edge of the ribbon gives it shape
+Spring Arbor DIY Bow with a steel wire in edge of the ribbon gives it shape

 Step 3: Strengthening the Bow (Foam & Spray Foam Tricks)

-inside of the bow
+inside of the spring arbor diy bow

 How You Can Recreate This Look at Home